 - Disconnect the machine from the water and power supply.

 First, switch off the water supply to the washing machine.
-The pressure in the water supply hoses should lift immediately.
+The pressure in the water supply hoses should lift immediately, so be prepared to put a bucket or a cloth under the hoses, before detaching them.
 Then, unplug the washing machine from the power outlet.
 Once you are done with that, you will be ready to move it from its spot.